Home Up Johnson Valiant Audio

 Some people claim the power supply is weak.
 Factually, the supply is pretty well engineered unless you plan on tearing the Valiant all up and making it into a totally different transmitter.

 I tested the supply on CW and AM.
 CW is easy.
 On CW, strings of dots at various speeds would show power supply defects.
-CW is also the worse case loading for the supply, since the dynamic load varies abruptly and to extremes.
-The unkeyed current is a few dozen mA, and the full load current is around 500mA.
+CW is also the worse case loading for the supply, since the dynamic power supply load varies quite abruptly and to extreme amounts as the tubes go into and out of conduction between dots and dashes.
+The unkeyed power supply load current is a few dozen mA, and the full load current is around 500mA.

 CW Test